gabriel-vasile/mimetype_tests/README.md

 ### Results
+TLDR: ~97% of samples identified correctly

-Around 97% of the files are identified correctly.
-The 3% misidentified files, most are indeed misidentified files, but some happen because `mimetype` identifies more precisely than `file`:
+The 3% misidentified files,
+most are indeed misidentified files, but some happen because `mimetype` identifies more precisely than `file`:
 - XML based file formats, like GML, GPX, are seens as generic `text/xml` by `file`